sivakumargollu/product-scrapping/README.md

-1 .sql to create table is under resource folder.
+1. sql to create table is under resource folder.
 Execute it to create tables.

 2. Configure application configuration in AppConfig file.